axazara/bankai/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within MailZeet Laravel SDK, please send an e-mail to MailZeet Security via [hello@mailzeet.com](mailto:security@mailzeet.com).
+If you discover a security vulnerability within this package, please send an e-mail to MailZeet Security via [hello@axazara.com](mailto:security@axazara.com).
 All security vulnerabilities will be promptly addressed.

 ## License